jedisct1/swift-sodium/README.md

 ## Usage

-To add Swift-Sodium as dependency to your Xcode project, select `File` > `Swift Packages` > `Add Package Dependency`, enter its repository URL: `https://github.com/jedisct1/swift-sodium.git` and import `Sodium` (explicitly importing `Clibsodium` in addition to it is not required).
+To add Swift-Sodium as dependency to your Xcode project, select `File` > `Swift Packages` > `Add Package Dependency`, enter its repository URL: `https://github.com/jedisct1/swift-sodium.git` and import `Sodium` as well as `Clibsodium`.

 Then, to use it in your source code, add: